It’s that dreaded time of year again – performance review time.

 3. Eliminate performance labels

-I am amazed at just how complex labeling systems become in performance reviews.
+I am amazed at just how complex labelling systems become in performance reviews.

 How big is the difference between ‘slightly under-performed’ and ‘minimally under-performed’ – okay, I am exaggerating slightly, but only slightly.
 I have worked in organisations where managers have spent most of the review discussion trying to convince a disheartened team member that ‘satisfactory’ really means the person has done well.